burak-albayrak/scientific-metadata-extractor/backend/docs/prompt_template.md

 ## Instructions

-1. If a field is missing, write `"Not specified"`.
+1. **IMPORTANT**: If a field is present in the text but not under a specific heading, you must still extract and return it.
+Look for implicit mentions or related content.
+2. If a field is not explicitly labeled but the information exists in the text (e.g., country names for study_region, limitations mentioned in discussion), extract it from context.
+3. Only use "Not specified" when you are certain the information is completely absent from the text.
-2. Use an array of strings for `"authors"`.
+4. Use an array of strings for "authors".
-3. Ensure `"publication_year"` is an integer (e.g., 2022).
+5. Ensure "publication_year" is an integer (e.g., 2022).
-4. Do not add any explanation or extra description.
+6. Do not add any explanation or extra description.
-5. Do not use Markdown formatting.
+7. Do not use Markdown formatting.
-6. Keep the keys exactly as provided in the schema.
+8. Keep the keys exactly as provided in the schema.

+## Examples of Implicit Information
+- If authors discuss "conducting interviews in Spain" but never explicitly say "study region: Spain", still extract "Spain" as the study_region.
+- If text mentions "small sample size limited our findings", extract this as a limitation even if not in a "Limitations" section.
+- If researchers suggest "future work should explore X", include this in recommendations even without a dedicated section.

 ## Input